Kidney Research UK: Funding

-Kidney Research UK depends on the support of the general public to fund our life-saving research; they receive almost no Government financial support.
+Kidney Research UK depends on the support of the general public to fund their research; they receive almost no Government financial support.

 Events

 One area of fundraising which generates income for the charity is its events programme.
 Its annual London Bridges Walk attracts over 1800 participants every year and takes place across some of London most famous bridges.
 Other fundraising events include skydives, marathons and other challenge events.